Introduction to CRISP

 Project Structure

-CRISP follows a modern Hardhat-based structure with clear separation of concerns:
+CRISP, whose implementation is available in the Enclave repository (opens in a new tab), follows a modern structure with clear separation of concerns:

 CRISP/